xulaq/xulaq/README.md

 ###

-Note : the projects I've worked on are in private repositories, which is why they are not visible here.
+<div align="center"> Note : the projects I've worked on are in private repositories, which is why they are not visible here. </div>